Sexual harassment and assault

 Giving your consent means that you freely agree and are entirely comfortable having sex or participating in a sexual act.
 Consent has to be continuous and on your terms – you can change your mind at any time.

-There are situations where free agreement to sex (consent) isn't possible, including when you are unconscious, threatened, unable to understand consent or if you are under the legal age of consent.
+There are situations where free agreement to sex (consent) isn't possible, including when you are asleep or unconscious, significantly intoxicated or affected by drugs, threatened or unlawfully detained, unable to understand consent due to age, language barriers, intellectual or cognitive capacity or if you are under the legal age of consent.